maxxim333/fluorescence_tracking/readme.md

-The task consisted in the following:
+The task starts from a database where each row is a cell, each column is a time point and each value is the fluorescence measurement.
+Cconsisted in the following:

 Load time lapse fluorescence data from Matlab file "task1.mat" that is in the main course folder.
 Data are stored in two matrices: x_norm contains trajectories and t is a time vector